Marianne Williamson: Abortion rights

 As a candidate for 2024 U.S. President, Williamson has stated her strong support for abortion access, services, and choice.
 She has spoken in favor of the abortion rights that were guaranteed under the subsequently overturned 1973 Supreme Court decision Roe v.
 Wade.

 Williamson has shared her belief that it is good to expand women's understanding of alternatives; however, eradicating or limiting women's options would not reduce the number of terminations sought.
 Instead, it would result in wealthier women having access to safe abortions while poorer women face risks to their health.

 Animal rights

 In 2020 and 2024, Williamson's presidential campaign published detailed policy proposals to protect animal welfare.
 In 2019, Williamson stated that she supports a prohibition on the construction and expansion of concentrated animal feeding operations (CAFOs), also known as factory farms.
 She has stated that the mistreatment of animals is "damaging to the American soul."

-Black American reparations
+Reparations

-Williamson supports the distribution of $200-$500 billion in reparations for slavery, spread across 20 years for "economic and education projects", to be disbursed based on the recommendation of a selected group of black leaders.
+Williamson supports the distribution of $200-$500 billion in reparations for slavery, spread across 20 years for "economic and education projects", to be disbursed based on the recommendation of an "esteemed council of African-American leaders".